 Steve Tobak is a consultant, writer, and former senior executive of the technology industry.
 He's managing partner of Invisor Consulting, a Silicon Valley-based management consulting firm that provides business strategy, executive coaching, and speaking services to CEOs and management teams of small and mid-sized technology companies.

-Tobak also writes the Critical Thinking column for Fox Business and the Last Word column for Inc. The popular columns provide unique perspectives, breakthrough insights, and actionable advice on leadership, management and careers.
+Tobak also writes the Critical Thinking and ValleyBeat columns for Fox Business and a new column for Entrepreneur.
+The popular columns provide unique perspectives, breakthrough insights, and actionable advice on leadership, entrepreneurship and technology.

-Along the way, Tobak was involved in two IPOs and the development, marketing, and growth of quite a few successful technology and intellectual property businesses.
+Along the way, Tobak was involved in two IPOs and the development, marketing, and growth of a number of successful high-tech businesses.
 He's perhaps best known for his role in launching Cyrix's Pentium-class processors, the groundbreaking WebPAD, and the world's first sub-$1,000 PC with Compaq - forever changing the personal computer industry.

 Tobak holds an M.S. in Electrical Engineering and a B.S in Physics from the State University of N.Y. at Stony Brook.
 He lives somewhere in the mountains near Silicon Valley, California.